alessandrorepola/floss/examples/fastapi/README.md

 # FastAPI Bug Examples

-This directory contains examples for testing PyFault with different FastAPI bugs from the BugsInPy dataset.
+This directory contains examples for testing floss with different FastAPI bugs from the BugsInPy dataset.

 ## Quick Start